ishtiakrongon/Python-Projects/README.md

 ## <a href="Rock_Paper_Scissors/alternate_version.py">9.
 Rock, Paper, Scissors Game</a>
 <p>A simple command-line implementation of the classic "Rock, Paper, Scissors" game using Python.
 Players can challenge
 the computer in this fun and interactive game.
 The project tracks wins and losses, providing real-time score updates.</p>

+## <a href="Encryption_Program/encryption_program.py">10.
+Encryption Program</a>
+<p>A simple yet effective encryption program using Python.
+This project allows users to securely encrypt and decrypt
+messages.
+It supports various characters, including punctuation, digits, and letters.</p>